koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

   - People reach IT staff directly to get things done, by-passing any documentation or project tracking

 ## Chapter 6
 Bill, Patty and Wes meet in the afternoon.
 Patty shares her findings after the meetings she has done with all the employees.
-All the findings reinforce what they have been already finding out recently: There are too many projects without priotiries unknown, people are gettig interrupted with to frequent outages and procedures are being overridden.
+All the findings reinforce what they have been already finding out recently: There are too many projects without priotiries unknown, people are gettig interrupted with frequent outages and procedures are being overridden.
 There also exists the problem of IT people not being able to get the work done that is in their hands.

 > Practically every executive in the company is guilty of going directly to their favorite IT person, either asking a favor or pressuring them to get something done.

 They start discussing how many new members would be required to support the load, to which Wes respons:

-> Based on our rough numbers, we'll probably need to hire seven people: three database administrators, two server engineers, one network engineer, and one virtualization engineer.
+> Based on our rough numbers, we'll probably need to hire seven people.
 Of course, you know that it'll take time to find these people and then another six to twelve months before they're fully productive.

 The next meeting is the CAB meeting.
 There are fourteen people in the meeting this time, most of the technical leads from various groups are attending.